beenzust/itmconsult/content/english/_index.md

 service:
   enable: true
   service_item:
-  - title: Coming soon!
+  - title: Coming Soon!
     images:
-    - images/comingsoon.png
+    - images/comingsoon1.png
-    content: The fuure is coming faster and unpredictably than ever before.
+    content: <b>The future is coming faster and unpredictably than ever before.
 Disruption and innovation are re-defining citizens service expections and habits.
 Ecosystems are evolving and regulations intensifying.
-To thrive and win amid profound changes you need a strategy that meets today's challenges and seizes tomorrow's opportunities
+To thrive and win amid profound changes you need a strategy that meets today's challenges and seizes tomorrow's opportunities. </b>
     button:
       enable: false
       label: Check it out